 HERS Institute at Bryn Mawr College: July 6-July 18, 2020.
 Twelve-day core curriculum in two-week summer residency program on the campus of Bryn Mawr College in Philadelphia, Pennsylvania.

 - USC HERS Information Session Presentation

 - USC HERS Alumnae

-In collaboration with USC Department of Human Resources, Division of the Senior Vice President, Administration, USC Women in Management will award two participants funding to attend.
+In collaboration with the USC Office of the Senior Vice President for Human Resources, USC Women in Management will award two participants funding to attend.